agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

-As I mentioned in [my post about my last interview experience][last_post], data science and machine learning interviews have gotten more practical, covering tasks that we are commonly expected to do instead of hard but irrelevant problems.
-One common interview section involves working with a dataset, answering some simple questions about it, and then building some simple features.
+As I mentioned in [my post about my last interview experience][last_post], data science and machine learning interviews have gotten more practical, covering tasks that show up in the day-to-day work of a data scientist instead of hard but irrelevant problems.
+One common interview type involves working with a dataset, answering some simple questions about it, and then building some simple features.

 [last_post]: {% post_url 2020-09-21-interviewing_for_data_science_positions_in_2020 %}